VirtoCommerce/vc-module-webhooks/docs/index.md

 This is actually fine: you can continue using such a webhook as you did before, although **you will not be able to edit it**.
 However, we recommend you remove such webhooks and replace them with new ones instead.
 Currently, the *single event per webhook* limitation works for the newly created webhooks only, but, moving forward, we might totally remove the code that supports multiple event subscriptions.

 ## Webhook Json Format
+A JSON output for a webhook based on the Order Changed event might look like this:

 <details><summary>Please expand this paragraph to see an example of JSON output for a webhook based on the Order Changed event.</summary>